We focus on exercises that lead to injury if performed incorrectly or without suitable preparation and conditioning.

 I am not sure what to say.

-Only advice I can give to you is find your passion and live your passion.
+The only advice I can give you is to find your passion and live your passion.

-For me, before I got to my 20s, I didn’t know what I wanted to do.
-In my 20s, I tried it all when it came to work and areas of specialization in fitness & health.
-In my 30s, I had to accept the fact that I love injuries and overcoming injuries with exercise.
-Very strange problem.
-There is no medical diagnosis in the literature yet, but maybe they will call it the “Kaselj Syndrome”.
+Before I got to my 20s, I didn’t know what I wanted to do.
+In my 20s, I tried it all regarding work and areas of specialization in fitness & health.
+In my 30s, I had to accept that I love injuries and overcoming injuries with exercise—a strange problem.
+There is no medical diagnosis in the literature yet, but maybe they will call it the “Kaselj Syndrome.”

-Now, I just focus on helping professionals and clients when it comes to overcoming injuries with exercise.
-Other people in the industry think I am crazy with the work I am doing, but it looks like it is helping.
+Now, I focus on helping professionals and clients when it comes to overcoming exercises leading to injuries.
+Other people in the industry think I am crazy with my work, but it looks like it is helping.

 Thanks once again, Otis.

 One of the classes I teach is Bodybalance and they use this sequence a lot .

 Several class members have said this move has made their back hurt afterwards.